ringcentral/ringcentral-api-docs/docs/authentication/tokens.md

 In an expired or invalidated token is used, RingCentral will respond with an HTTP error of "401 Unauthorized."

-When tokens expire or are invalidated, applications must obtain a new access key.
+When tokens expire or are invalidated, applications must obtain a new access token.

-## Access key revocation
+## Access token revocation

 There are some situations when the user may want to revoke the already granted access in order to stop application activity.
 To revoke access/refresh token the following request is used: